What to do with a veg box

 Spinneys and Choitram stock varying items too.

 P.S.
 Only a few weeks to go until the Food Photography and Styling Workshop with Meeta at the gorgeous Miele Gallery.
 The workshop will include lots of hands-on assignments and one-to-one tuition with Meeta, a field trip to Atlantis,The Palm including some lovely treats.
 Our photos will be given an extra finesse as props are provided by Tavola plus there are lots of goodies including Toffee Princess and Lindt.
-There are a couple of places left if you get in quick.

 Whether you live in Dubai or not, what do you like/dislike about veg boxes and do you have any tips on managing your meals from them?